tryton-vanmeer/tryton-vanmeer.github.io/content/posts/2020-03-30-sp3-archlinux-gnome.md

 +++
-title = "Surface Pro 3 on Arch Linux with GNOME" date = "2020-03-30"
-description = "I recently acquired a SP3 and here's my experience with using Linux on it."
+title = "Arch Linux with GNOME on the Surface Pro 3" date = "2020-03-30" description = "I recently acquired a SP3 and here's my experience with using Linux on it."
 +++